Beef and Guinness Pot Pies! A celebration in a bowl with puff pastry shamrocks for St. Patrick’s Day!

 You can pull out your frozen pies on a week night when you’re too tired to cook and pop in the oven without thawing, they’ll take about an hour to bake.
 Watch your pastry tops and cover with foil to prevent overbrowning if necessary.

-You can find more St. Patrick’s Day recipes and table inspiration, HERE.
+Find more St. Patrick’s Day recipes to Eat, Drink and Be Irish, HERE.

 Happy St. Patrick’s Day!